 Among other activities, I got to enjoy the company of our son and daughter-in-law, who live in Austin, and friends like Karen Affeld, who is not only a breeder of Kangal dogs and Missouri fox trotter horses at her and her husband’s Mikarma Farm, but who is also the Director of Development at the Lady Bird Johnson Wildflower Center in Austin.
 Karen’s workplace is possibly the most enticing office space in all of Austin, which is no slouch in the attractiveness department.
 Not only are the stone buildings pleasing and welcoming in the warm, traditional Hill Country style, but the surrounding landscape is magical.
 Karen’s office on the second floor of the administration building behind the magnificent observation tower even has a stone terrace running the full length of the building.

-Just as I was finishing my delicious Greek salad in the Center’s café, Karin was able to join me for a nice, extended chat.
+Just as I was finishing my delicious Greek salad in the Center’s café when Karin was able to join me for a nice, extended chat.
 We enjoyed this peaceful time together amidst prairie grasses and still winter dormant trees and bushes.
-After Karin had to return to work, I walked through several of the beautiful gardens surrounding the central court yard and Center buildings.
+After Karin had to return to work, I walked some more through several of the beautiful gardens surrounding the central courtyard and Center buildings.